MODFLOW-USGS/modflow6/.vscode/README.md

 ### Dependencies

-Required and optional dependencies for modflow6 are discussed in [DEVELOPER.md](../DEVELOPER.md)
+Required and optional dependencies for MODFLOW 6 are discussed in [DEVELOPER.md](../DEVELOPER.md)

 The Modern Fortran extension requires a Fortran compiler and language server.
 To install the [fortls](https://github.com/gnikit/fortls) fortran language server run: